The Lone Ranger (2013 film): Critical response

-Gore Verbinski, Jerry Bruckheimer, Armie Hammer and Johnny Depp openly criticized the American critical reception of the film, arguing that the negative coverage surrounding the project was influenced by reports of production troubles, with Bruckheimer accusing critics of "reviewing the budget," instead of the film itself.
+Verbinski, Bruckheimer, Hammer and Depp openly criticized the American critical reception of the film, arguing that the negative coverage surrounding the project was influenced by reports of production troubles, with Bruckheimer accusing critics of "reviewing the budget," instead of the film itself.
 Hammer added, "If you go back and read the negative reviews, most of them aren't about the content of the movie, but more what's behind it.
 They tried to do the same thing to World War Z; it didn't work, the movie was successful.
 Instead they decided to slit the jugular of our movie."

 Filmmaker Quentin Tarantino called the film one of the ten best films of 2013 through October: "The first forty-five minutes are excellent…the next forty-five minutes are a little soporific.
 It was a bad idea to split the bad guys in two groups; it takes hours to explain and nobody cares.
 Then comes the train scene—incredible!
-When I saw it, I kept thinking, ‘What, that’s the film that everybody says is crap?
-Seriously?’"
+When I saw it, I kept thinking, 'What, that's the film that everybody says is crap?
+Seriously?'"
 Despite this, Tarantino objected to the film's depiction of Native Americans: "That being said, I still have a little problem with the film.
-I like Tonto’s backstory—the idea that his tribe got slaughtered because of him; that’s a real comic-book thing.
+I like Tonto's backstory—the idea that his tribe got slaughtered because of him; that's a real comic-book thing.
 But the slaughter of the tribe, by gunfire, from the cavalry, it left a bitter taste in my mouth.
 The Indians have really been victims of a genocide.
 So slaughtering them again in an entertaining movie, Buster Keaton style… That ruined the fun a bit for me.
 I simply found it…ugly.
-Making fun of this, when America really did it, it bothered me...That doesn’t stop it from being a good film but they could have done without that.”
+Making fun of this, when America really did it, it bothered me...That doesn't stop it from being a good film but they could have done without that."

 Film critic Scout Tafoya included the film in his video series "The Unloved" in 2015, likening the film's unfortunate circumstances to what the 1980 Western film Heaven's Gate similarly went through.
 Tafoya considers The Lone Ranger to be a masterpiece, praising the film's deconstruction of American myths which erased the tragedies experienced by Native Americans, stating: "There's a melancholy that runs through even the most frenetic, kinetic action sequence in The Lone Ranger.
 No matter how big a grin it puts in your face, it's still about the deaths of thousands, not to mention our ideals, of the stain on our legacy as a united people."
 Film critic Matt Zoller Seitz of RogerEbert.com gave the film three-and-a-half out of four stars, stating that "for all its miscalculations, this is a personal picture, violent and sweet, clever and goofy.
-It's as obsessive and overbearing as Steven Spielberg's 1941 — and, I'll bet, as likely to be re-evaluated twenty years from now, and described as 'misunderstood.'"
+It's as obsessive and overbearing as Steven Spielberg's 1941 – and, I'll bet, as likely to be re-evaluated twenty years from now, and described as 'misunderstood.'"